stevegrossi/stevegrossi.github.io/source/posts/2014-02-09-this-week-i-learned-5.html.markdown

 tags: errors, postgresql, rails, security
 ---

+Regular expressions in PostgreSQL, a terser `where()` syntax for ActiveRecord associations, signed cookies in Rails, and some tips for writing great error messages.

+READMORE

 ## PostgreSQL Supports Regular Expressions

 I needed to query a PostgreSQL database for records which matched certain #hashtags or @mentions.
 A simple `where('content LIKE ?', "##hashtag")` wouldn't be specific enough, because I didn't want queries for #bacon returning things like #baconlovers.
 As so often is the case, PostgreSQL was there for me with [pattern matching][1].
 My regexes are a little too specific, but the general idea is this: